The need for clarity in Wills

 We explain any relevant technical terms in a comprehensible and approachable way because our mission is to ensure you understand your Will.

 We respect you and wouldn’t lead you astray.
 Any complex questions will be researched at no extra cost to you, using our extensive legal research databases and libraries.

 When drafting, we make our Wills simple but effective.
 They do the job and no more and no less.

 We keep our prices reasonable and competitive; however, many lawyers often charge more because of the unnecessary length or apparent complexity of the drafting requirements.

 However, simply using legal jargon and lengthy, confusing paragraphs can do more harm than good for your Will as they can draw the focus away from what the clause is intended to do.

 Remember, clarity is a key component in Will writing.

 We have redrafted clauses which span 1-page and converted them into just one sentence.

 Don’t be tricked into thinking that a Will needs to be confusing and that a long Will is an effective Will.
 It is quality and not quantity.

-If you want a Will but have no idea where to start or you do have a Will and are worried whether it does exactly what you want it to do, or it is drafted in an incomprehensible manner, then please contact us by booking an appointment, or call Edward on 07368 526296 or email email@example.com for a free, no obligation chat.
+If you want a Will but have no idea where to start or you do have a Will and are worried whether it does exactly what you want it to do, or it is drafted in an incomprehensible manner, then please contact us by booking an appointment, or call us on 01865 507174 or email at firstname.lastname@example.org for a free, no obligation chat.